maxvanceffer/soap_dispanser_ha/README.md

 ## License

-This project is licensed under the terms of the license included in the repository.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing